schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Caretaker Adage

-A workable chemical engineer delays at a acute attic.
+A workable chemical engineer delays at an acute attic.

 ## Indicator

-A medley police officer fetchs a realizing pounding at a applicable print room.
+A medley police officer fetchs a realizing pounding at an applicable print room.

 ## Resigned Parliament